Photon Detection Efficiency Calculator (SiPM)

 Photon detection efficiency formula

-Ris the responsivity, expressed in amps per Watt
+- – Responsivity, expressed in amps per Watt A/W;

 The intrinsic carrier concentration calculator might be a helpful tool if you need to investigate this physical quantity.
 Intrinsic carrier concentration is a crucial parameter to consider for photoactive materials.

 This photon detection efficiency calculator is straightforward to use and will calculate any missing variable if all of the others are provided.
 Simply enter any five quantities, and the sixth will be automatically estimated.
 For example, let's find out what the PDE of a SiPM with the following parameters will be:

 G = 1,000,000

 - afterpulsing probability

 Let the incident light's wavelength be

 R = 150,000.
 What is the photon detection efficiency?
 Fill in the appropriate fields, and you'll find that